-For websites maintenance, we use Manage WP – amazing WordPress management tool.
-Especially when you have a lot of websites, and you don’t have time to do all job manually.
+For websites maintenance, we use Manage WP – an amazing WordPress management tool.
+Especially when you have a lot of websites, and you don’t have the time to do that job manually.

-After we’ve passed everything about offer creation, processes are waiting for us.
+After we’ve gone through everything about offer creation, processes are waiting.

 AGREEMENT ABOUT PROCESSES

-If you want to stay within your budget and your timeline, it is important to prepare all process and workflow for the project.
+If you want to stay within your budget and your timeline, it’s essential to prepare all process and workflow for the project.
 Try to be clear with your client from the start.
-As I mentioned in the previous article, talk with your client about work process, additional hours and project scope.
+As I mentioned in the previous article, talk with your client about the work process, additional hours and project scope.

 #1 Project scope & timeline

-Write down everything that you agreed with the client.
-All specifications such as pages (example: home page, about page, contact, etc..), functionalities (example: special logins for premium users, protected premium content, etc…) and other specifications (example: site speed should be less than 3sec, supported browsers, etc..).
+Write down everything you agreed with the client.
+All specifications such as pages (example: home page, about page, contact, etc.), functionalities (example: individual logins for premium users, protected premium content, etc.), and other specifications (example: site speed should be less than 3sec, supported browsers, etc.).

-Timeline – define deadlines, project launch, and milestone, with a client.
-And you should define deadlines for your clients also (for example, a deadline for content delivery).
-Explain to a client how his part has an impact on project’s timeline.
+Timeline – define deadlines, project launch, and milestones.
+And you should establish deadlines for your clients as well (for example, a deadline for content delivery).
+Explain to the client how his part has an impact on the project’s timeline.

 #2 Additional work (and change request)

-Any additional requirements that come out of the initial offer will be redefined by an additional estimate, after which a new offer will be issued for the client’s confirmation.
+Any additional requirements that come out of the initial offer will be redefined by a new estimate.
+After, a new proposal will be issued for the client’s confirmation.

-Let’s say client wants a new page with some animations and connection on 3rd party service.
-A procedure is following:
+Let’s say the client wants a new page with some animations and connection on a 3rd party service.
+The procedure for something like that is the following:

-- If that is a new request, you should prepare a new offer and timeline corrections.
+- If that’s a new request, you should prepare a new offer and the timeline corrections.

-- A client should send confirmation or rejection
+- A client should send a confirmation or rejection

 #3 Communication & collaboration

-Collaboration between the agency and the client takes place in our project management tool (ActiveCollab) where you can see the progress of the project and where the overall communication is conducted.
-Within the system, the client confirms all changes and approves further steps in the project design process.
-The client receives all information from the ActiveCollab system.
+Collaboration between the agency and the client takes place in our project management tool (Productive).
+There, you can see the progress of the project and where we conduct the overall communication.
+Within the system, the client confirms all the changes and approves further steps in the project design process.
+The client receives all the information from the Productive system.

-Communication (inquiries) takes place from 10:00 to 15:00 every working day.
-The agency is not required, as well as the customer, to respond to the time out of the foreseen time for queries.
+Communication (inquiries) take place from 10:00 a.m. to 03:00 p.m. every working day.
+The agency is not required, as well as the customer, to respond during the time not foreseen for queries.

-If you need to discuss a little faster, the client and the agency can schedule a phone call or talk on Skype.
+If you need to discuss something a little faster, schedule a phone call or talk via Skype.

 #4 Testing period and guarantee period

-It is important to involve the client during the testing period.
+Involving the client during the testing period is essential.
 A client is not your tester; please be aware of that.
-But you should involve them.
-After the test period, there is a guarantee period.
+But you should include them, nevertheless.
+After the test period, set the guarantee period.

 - The guarantee period is 15 days from the date of delivery (after test period)

-- Within the guarantee period, the client can request corrections
+- Within that guarantee period, the client can request corrections

 - Within the guarantee period, corrections are free of charge

-- If additional functionalities or design elements that were not in the design approval phase are requested, they are not included in the guarantee period, but are additional functionalities that are charged additionally.
+- If additional functionalities or design elements (which weren’t included in the design approval phase) are requested, they are not included in the guarantee period.
+Instead, they’re additional functionalities charged additionally.